Home

 She was so excited, itching to tell me.
 Since starting the Brandt-Daroff exercises eight months ago, which she does faithfully every morning, she has had only one attack of vertigo, compared to SEVEN last year, each of which had her flat on her back for three days.
 That has other repercussions for a lady of her age.

-I was also consulted at CHIROPRACTIC COALFACE 2 a few weeks ago by one of the women who reacted so badly to a neck adjustment.
-She was nauseous for three days after the treatment.
-Although she also has a neck condition, I declined to adjust her neck.
 Rather, we did the Epleys and I stretched her neck and used my activator, instead of the traditional adjustment.
 I consider her a high risk case.
 She was not pleased with me and decided to consult a local Physical Therapist.
 Low and behold, her husband told me, she had another severe spell of vertigo after his manipulation of her neck.
+If you suffer from Vertigo, talk frankly to your Chiropractor about the prognosis, risks and alternatives to manipulation of your neck.

 INTERESTING LINKS